rapid7/insightconnect-plugins/screenshot_machine/help.md

 # Description

-The Screenshot Machine plugin allows you to capture screenshots using the [Screenshot Machine](https://screenshotmachine.com/) API
+The Screenshot Machine plugin allows you to capture screenshots using the [Screenshot Machine](https://screenshotmachine.com/) API.

 # Key Features